RTLer/RTLer.github.io/_posts/2022-08-17-laravel-octane.md

 I used RoadRunner in a project that handles millions of requests per day, and with it and some production tweaking for it like 'OPcache CLI'  that you can find on its [official documentation](https://roadrunner.dev/docs/app-server-production/2.x/en) now that service uses about 2% of what it used to use before.

-For code just needed to make sure that there was no static or global variable.
+As for code just needed to ensure there is no static or global variable.
 You can read more about it in the managing [memory leaks section](https://laravel.com/docs/9.x/octane#managing-memory-leaks) of Laravel octane documents

 ## links